 Doug explains that while money is certainly an important part of philanthropy, it goes far beyond a financial contribution.
 It’s not just money that helps these organizations operate, he explains modestly–it’s also about time and effort.

 “[Volunteers] play a big part in our whole society of Burlington.
 I’m someone that happened to get lucky to have my name on something but really, there are people out there that have done a lot more than I have.”

 The Burlington Community Foundation named Leggat as their 2011 Philanthropist of the Year.
 The significant award is given to the nominee who best exemplifies the qualities outlined in the Foundation’s criteria, including community impact, financial gifts, leadership and volunteerism.

 “When I was asked [to be Philanthropist of the Year], I was flabbergasted that they would pick me,” said Doug.
 “There are so many other people out there that have done so much more but I’m absolutely honoured.
 For myself, for my family… it’s an honour to all of us.”

 “Doug is one of many generous philanthropists who are personally driven to make a lasting impact on the vitality of our community.” says Colleen Mulholland, President and CEO, Burlington Community Foundation.
 “By giving time or whatever they can, people from all walks of life are making this city a great place to live, work and play.”

 More information on the Leggat Family Fund and Leggat Auto Group.
-Give now by contacting Sandra Baker at 905-639-0744 x223 or email@example.com.
+Give now by contacting Colleen Mulholland at 905-639-0744 x222 or firstname.lastname@example.org.
 Discover our funds created by local donors & fundholders or agencies that you can donate to through us directly, or by visiting Canada Helps.